freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/drop-it.md

 ---

 ## Description

 <section id='description'>

-Given the array <code>arr</code>, iterate through and remove each element starting from the first element (the 0 index) until the function <code>func</code> returns <code>true</code> when the iterated element is passed through it.
+Given the array `arr`, iterate through and remove each element starting from the first element (the 0 index) until the function `func` returns `true` when the iterated element is passed through it.

-Then return the rest of the array once the condition is satisfied, otherwise, <code>arr</code> should be returned as an empty array.
+Then return the rest of the array once the condition is satisfied, otherwise, `arr` should be returned as an empty array.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml